How to ACT Guidance Challenge

 2. Describe any KPIs for the Firm’s Board Members, Management and other employees that are explicitly linked to diversity contribution or performance, and if these are linked to remuneration.

-4. Describe how resources are committed to DEI objectives, including how this is monitored and reviewed to achieve DEI outcomes.
+3. Describe how resources are committed to DEI objectives, including how this is monitored and reviewed to achieve DEI outcomes.

-5. Describe how the Firm includes responsibilities linked to DEI targets, objectives or goals as part of job descriptions.
+5. Which roles have responsibilities linked to DEI targets, objectives or goals?
+Multi-select:

-7. Does the Firm intend to include responsibilities linked to DEI targets, objectives, and goals as part of job descriptions for all its employees?
+6. Does the Firm intend to include responsibilities linked to DEI targets, objectives, and goals as part of job descriptions for all its employees?

 b.
 Explain why the Firm does not intend to include responsibilities linked to DEI targets, objectives, and goals as part of job descriptions for its employees.